stefanthoss/esphome-axp2101/README.md

 # ESPHome AXP2101 Component

-This custom component implements AXP2101 support for the M5Stack Core2 V1.1, building on top of https://github.com/martydingo/esphome-axp192.
-The Core2 uses an AXP192 while the Core2 V1.1 uses an AXP2101.
+This custom component implements AXP2101 support for the M5Stack Core2 V1.1, building on top of https://github.com/martydingo/esphome-axp192 and https://github.com/lewisxhe/XPowersLib.
+The Core2 V1.1 uses an AXP2101 while the older Core2 uses an AXP192.

 *This component does not offer full functionality yet, it only covers part of the AXP2101 features and is not fully tested.*